BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ```
 git clone https://github.com/BolajiAyodeji/inspireNuggetsSlackBot.git && cd inspireNuggetsSlackBot
 ```
-Now let's deploy our app to Heroku 🎉🎉.I'll show you two ways to do this:
+Now let's deploy our app to Heroku 🎉🎉.
+I'll show you two ways to do this:

 #### Deploy via the Heroku Git